equinor/radix-public-site/public-site/docs/src/docs/topic-dynatrace-int/index.md

             DT_TENANT: da982f2e-adc0-4062-a06c-67889dfe4e1a
 ```

-After changing your `radixconfig.yaml` file and pushing the changes, you must log in to your Application Configuration page in https://console.radix.equinor.com and paste in the API-Token under **App Secrets** and **Private image hubs**
+After changing your `radixconfig.yaml` file and pushing the changes, you must log in to your Application Configuration page in [Radix Console](https://console.radix.equinor.com) and paste in the API-Token under **App Secrets** and **Private image hubs**